-Financial assets/ financial liabilities value as at March Fair value hierarchy Valuation technique(s) and key input(s) Significant unobservable input(s) Relationship of unobservable inputs to fair value 31 March 2019 2018 1.
-Interest rate swaps, combined cross-currency swaps, inflation linked swaps, fixed rate bonds and inflation linked bonds Assets: £117.8m Liabilities: £1,532.6m Assets: £88.2m Liabilities: £1,626.8m Level 2 Discounted cash flow.
+Financial assets/ financial liabilities and key Significant unobservable input(s) Relationship of unobservable inputs to fair value 31 March 1.
+Interest rate swaps, combined cross-currency swaps, inflation linked swaps, fixed rate bonds and inflation linked bonds 2019 Assets: £117.8m Liabilities: £1,532.6m 2018 Assets: £88.2m Liabilities: £1,616.1m Level 2 Discounted cash flow.
 Future cash flows are estimated based on forward interest rates (from observable yield curves at the end of the reporting year) and contract interest rates, discounted at a rate that reflects own or counter-party credit risk.
 2) Interest rate swaps, inflation linked swaps Assets: £nil Liabilities: £1,427.6m Assets:£nil Liabilities: £916.3m Level 3 Discounted cash flow.
 Future cash flows are estimated based on forward interest rates (from observable yield curves at the end of the reporting year) and contract interest rates, discounted at a rate that reflects the credit risk of various counterparties. assumption.
-Assumptions relating to long-term credit beyond observable curves Recovery rates ginputs contribute on average to 24% of the fair value of level 3 instruments,
+Assumptions relating to long-term credit beyond observable curves Recovery rates Unobservable inputs contribute on average to 24% of the fair value of level 3 instruments, equalling a total of £508.6m of the fair value included in the financial statements.
+A ten basis point shift in each of these assumptions in either direction gives rise to an aggregate impact on the valuation of £167.1m higher or low er.